Exploring the Various Types of Auto Insurance Coverage

 The three most common coverages are:

 • Liability: Pays for damage to other people’s property or injuries you cause in an accident.
 It’s required in nearly every state.
+For more details on liability, check our article on bodily injury liability insurance.

 • Collision: Pays for repairs to your car after an accident, no matter who was at fault.